 “At school, they read such boring books,” she replied.

-To get back to writing classes, students are also taught that the story must be character driven.
+To get back to writing classes, students are also taught that the story must be character-driven.
 This means that all the action that happens is a result of the character of the protagonist.
-In plot driven books (these are the books that sell), the action happens as a result of events which have nothing to do with the character of hero or heroine.
+In plot-driven books (these are the books that sell), the action happens as a result of events that have nothing to do with the character of hero or heroine.